mongodb/mongo-ruby-driver/spec/README.md

 ## MongoDB Server Deployment

 The tests require a running MongoDB deployment, configured and started externally to the test suite.

-Tests that are not appropriate for the running deployment will be skipped.
+Tests that are not appropriate for the running deployment will be skipped, with one exception: the test suite assumes that fail points are enabled in the deployment (see the Fail Points section below).
+Not every test uses fail points, therefore it is possible to launch the server without fail points being enabled and still pass many of the tests in the test suite.

 ## Starting MongoDB Deployment